* THIS IS FOR 2022 EDITION *

 Make the Title stand out, but don’t make it so big that it distracts the important images in your poster.

-Duration : The recommend length of a trailer should be between 1 and 2 minutes maximum.
+Duration: The recommended length of a trailer should be between 1 and 2 minutes maximum.

 Export : 1080p – MP4 or Quicktime mov file.

-When a film is submitted to my festivals without a poster or trailer or sometimes without both, the judges takes points off the final rating of the film.
+When a film is submitted to my festivals without a poster or trailer or sometimes without both, the judges take points off the final rating of the film.s points off the final rating of the film.